Option 1: View demo data

 all_epitopes.aggregated.tsv

-the number of transcripts covered by those epitopes, and the HLA alleles that those
+variant, the number of transcripts covered by those epitopes, and the HLA alleles that those epitopes are

-epitopes are well-binding to.
-Here, a well-binding or well-scoring epitope is any epitope that has a stronger
+well-binding to.
+Here, a well-binding or well-scoring epitope is any epitope that has a stronger binding affinity

 aggregate_inclusion_binding_threshold